pwwl/tep-attack-simulator/README.md

 This simulator contains modifications to the original MATLAB implementation, which allows the user to inject manipulations into the TE process, and observe/record their impacts.

 ### Dependencies
-Like the original TEP implementation, our simulator depends on MATLAB.
+Like the original TEP implementation, our simulator is built in MATLAB Simulink.
 For our experiments, we use [MATLAB R2021a](https://www.mathworks.com/products/new_products/release2021a.html).

 ### Step-by-step demo instructions